-We’re merely a few weeks away from the season of below-freezing temps.
+We’re inching closer and closer to below-freezing temps.
 Dressing for frigid days means bundling up in endless knits and woolen layers, but the evening presents an entirely separate challenge.
-What winter going-out outfit can you wear that’ll stand out in a crowd without leaving you frozen and bitterly uncomfortable?
-The looking chic versus feeling comfortable quandary is never more relevant than leading up to and during the holiday party circuit, but it continues to come up well into February and March, too.
-It’s a wardrobe struggle worth addressing, once and for all.
+What winter going out outfit can you wear that’ll stand out in a crowd without leaving you frozen and bitterly uncomfortable?
+The looking chic versus feeling comfortable quandary is never more relevant than leading up to and during the holiday party circuit — and it’s a wardrobe struggle worth addressing, once and for all.

 “Designers are showing a range of options on how to stay warm without sacrificing style,” Los Angeles-based stylist Catlin Myers tells TZR.
 “Sequin jackets, tailored suit coats, and even luxe puffer jackets are all great options.”
 For starters, it helps to consider all the ways you can wear layers and still look dressed up.
 That means ensembles centered around a jumpsuit, sweater, tailored suiting, or leather leggings should be top of mind.

 When you do opt to wear strappy dresses or miniskirts that expose your legs, long sleeves, extra layers, and black tights will be your new best friends since you'll need a little extra coverage.
 “Try mixing and matching — a party dress with a leather puffer or suit coat — or incorporating a metallic tall boot or printed jacket to dress up something more casual,” says Myers.
 Statement outerwear is key.
 Choose a topper that will take your overall look up a notch, not an obligatory, outfit-ruining coat you can’t wait to take off the second you’re instead.

 Whether it’s a night out on the town, a first date, or a humble house party, here are 22 easy ideas on dressing to thrill ... and for the chill.

 Oversized sweaters and long midi dresses are always a yes, especially when it gets chilly outside.
 Dress up slouchy silhouettes with a silky slip dress (or skirt) and a strappy heel for a cozy but stylish winter night-out look.